rax-incubate/gcp-mc-demo/README.md

   ```
   curl http://$BQAPP_IP/run
   ```

 ## Troubleshooting

+The general Kubernetes troubleshooting applies for the applications but here are some additonal steps.

- - Anthos config sync issues.
-Start with `nomos`
+ - For Anthos config sync issues, start with `nomos`

  ```
  nomos status
  ```

- - Pod does not start
+ - Pod does not start.

  	- Check the Docker image and make sure the Nodes have permissions to pull the image.

  	- If you get a Config error, make sure the secrets are created in the right namespace.

- - Applicaton error
+ - Applicaton error.

  	- Logs are you best helper for issues such a failing to connect to a DB.
 If you are getting DB connection issues, login to the AlloyDB instance and make sure the users are created and the password provided is set.